JBShady/COD5-Remastered/README.md

 ## Nacht Der Untoten
 * Added "mission intro" in the bottom left corner to include storyline accurate info.
 * Added new musical Easter Egg that plays "Undone" by shooting all 31 red barrels
+* Red barrels slightly buffed and also do AOE damage
+* Slightly buffed explosive truck values
 * KZMB radio now pauses when playing the main Easter Egg song or game over intermission music
 * Using audio from campaign, added an entire set of new voicelines based off of the style of the other maps (headshots, kills, power-ups, weapons, surrounded, downed, etc.).
 * 4 characters with around 100 lines each spread out through about 30 categories, including new categories and interactions not seen on other maps.
 * Removed Scoped Kar98k from the box so that the cabinet is actually unique and useful while still being a "troll" that does not tell you what you are purchasing
 * Added Satchel Charges into a "searchable" mysterious crate akin to the Sniper Cabinet with a working trigger, animation, and custom model.
+* Satchel Charge Crate and Sniper Cabinet now both use unique sounds when opened
 * Instead of randomizing the player models for each character, each Player (1, 2, 3, 4) always has a consistent and unique player model/face/gear.
 * Replaced camoflauged Pacific-theater helmets with regular bare metal helmets
 * Zombies can now use updated animations from future maps for traversing, crawling, attacking, hitting through barriers, walking, running, etc. (The Nacht-unique "sprint" crawler is still present)